To guide a child’s understanding of difficult issues, parents can talk to kids by initiating discussions and welcoming their child’s questions.

 Worried about your child’s stress?

-If talking about concerns isn’t helping your child feel better, it’s time to meet with your child’s pediatrician.
+Talking to kids about their concerns may not be enough.
+If your child isn’t feeling better, it’s time to meet with your child’s pediatrician.

-When having conversations with children on difficult topics, Dr. Hopkins recommends that parents:
+When talking to kids on difficult topics, Dr. Hopkins recommends that parents:

 - Share feelings and show control of anger, fear and sadness.
 This will help children feel secure.